MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 ### 3. Private and Decentralized Nation

-- **Private Ownership:** Members of Povo de Satoshi will own fractions of Terra de Satoshi through tokens, introducing financial democracy and ensuring that each individual has a stake in the nation's success.
+- **Private Ownership:** Members of Povo de Satoshi will own fractions of Terra de Satoshi through pledges, introducing financial democracy and ensuring that each individual has a stake in the nation's success.
 - **Decentralized Governance:** Terra de Satoshi will operate without a central government, with decisions made collectively by its members.
 The nation will be established on multiple continents, ensuring a truly decentralized presence.

 ### 4. Implementation and Development